dojo/docs/util/doh.rst

 .. js ::

    {
-      trial: number, //The trial number, 0 ..
+      trial: number, // The trial number, 0 ..
 N trial run
-      testIterations: number, //The number of iterations the test function was run for the trial.
+      testIterations: number, // The number of iterations the test function was run for the trial.
-      executionTime: number, //The total execution time of the trial, in milliseconds.
+      executionTime: number, // The total execution time of the trial, in milliseconds.
-      average: number //The average time a single iteration of the test function takes.  executionTime/testIterations }
+      average: number // The average time a single iteration of the test function takes.  executionTime/testIterations }

 * At the end of all the performance tests, if the tests were run in a browser, D.O.H. then calculates statistical information off the run, such as standard deviation, max, min, median, and the like.
 It also then plots each trial out using dojox.charting.DataChart (if available).
 All this data is displayed on the 'Performance Tests Results' page.
 To see this in action, take a look at the `dojox.gfx performance tests <http://archive.dojotoolkit.org/nightly/checkout/dojox/gfx/tests/performance/runTests.html>`_ in nightly.